 Most of the things Denver needs to work on after this game are on the offensive side.
-Sure, Oakland had a few explosive plays, but, for the most part, the Denver defense continued its underrated run of excellence.
+Sure, Oakland had a few explosive plays, but for the most part, the Denver defense continued its underrated run of excellence.

-What Manning and company will rue about this one were the red-zone flops.
+What Manning and company will rue about this one were the red zone flops.
 It was un-Manning like.
-The team eased down the field, but failed way too much near the goal line.
+The team eased down the field but failed way too much near the goal line.

 “We will work on it,” said Manning, 36, who admitted he was tired on the short turnaround.
 “I think we will get it fixed.”

 There were plenty of positives for Denver’s offense, though.
-Running back Knowshon Moreno continued to show he can be a capable replacement for Willis McGahee, who is likely out until the AFC title game if Denver gets there.
+Running back Knowshon Moreno continued to show he can be a capable replacement for Willis McGahee, who likely is out until the AFC title game, if Denver gets there.
 Moreno, who was inactive for eight consecutive games, had 119 yards rushing and 48 yards receiving.
 Denver is trusting Moreno more each week.

 Considering the short week and the makings of a trap, this was a solid game for a team that has big designs.